bisturi/bisturi/doctests/04_data_field.rst

 True

 Note that a sutil problem is raises with the delimiters.
 If the delimiter is a regexp, there isn't a good default for it.
-So, be careful with that:
+So, be careful with that.
+The only 'safe' default is used when the size is fixed:

 >>> q = DataExample()
 >>> q.length
 0
 >>> q.a
-''
+'\x00\x00'
 >>> q.b
 ''
 >>> q.c